-FIRST YEAR FRENCH
+FIRST YEAR FRENCH Quarters: Offered as needed

 First year French is based on the Standards for Learning French.
 Instruction incorporates the major organizing principles for the Standards for Foreign Language Learning: Communiction, Cultures, Connections, Comparisons, And Communities.
 Grammer is taught within the context of real world interaction in the target language (French), including reading, writing, speaking, and listening.
 Prerequisites: FREN 101, 2 years of high school French, or instructor approval.